June 14, 2025 (8mo ago) — last updated February 22, 2026 (12d ago)

 Why try it

-It’s research-based, strengths-focused, and actionable—useful for improving wellbeing and aligning daily habits with what you do best.
+It’s research-based, strengths-focused, and actionable—helpful for improving wellbeing and aligning daily habits with what you do best.

-Based on the book The Purpose Driven Life, this faith-based assessment frames purpose around five spiritual aims: worship, fellowship, discipleship, ministry, and evangelism.
+Based on The Purpose Driven Life, this faith-based assessment frames purpose around five spiritual aims: worship, fellowship, discipleship, ministry, and evangelism.
 It’s designed for people seeking purpose through a Christian worldview.

 Purpose Driven Life Assessment by Rick Warren